NestorRV/SOUL/README.md

 * **SMOTE + ENN and SMOTE + TL.** Original paper: "A Study of the Behavior of Several Methods for Balancing Machine Learning Training Data" by Gustavo E. A. P. A. Batista, Ronaldo C. Prati and Maria Carolina Monard.

-* **SMOTE-RSB.** Original paper: "kNN Approach to Unbalanced Data Distribution: SMOTE-RSB: a hybrid preprocessing approach based on oversampling and undersampling for high soul data-sets using SMOTE and rough sets theory" by Enislay Ramentol, Yailé Caballero, Rafael Bello and Francisco Herrera.
+* **SMOTE-RSB.** Original paper: "kNN Approach to Unbalanced Data Distribution: SMOTE-RSB: a hybrid preprocessing approach based on oversampling and undersampling for high imbalanced data-sets using SMOTE and rough sets theory" by Enislay Ramentol, Yailé Caballero, Rafael Bello and Francisco Herrera.

 * **Spider2.** Original paper: "Learning from Imbalanced Data in Presence of Noisy and Borderline Examples" by Krystyna Napiera la, Jerzy Stefanowski and Szymon Wilk.